jorgegv/jsp/doc/ENGINE.md

 ## WORKFLOW FOR DRAWING BACKGROUND TILES

-- For drawing a tile, copy it's address (8-byte data) in its corresponding position in the BTT
+- For drawing a tile, copy it's address (pointer to 8-byte data) in its corresponding position in the BTT

 - For removing a tile, set the corresponding position in the BTT to NULL (0)